Visionaries: Knights of the Magical Light: Sun Imps

-The Sun Imps are diminutive and mischievous creatures who were featured in the final episode of the animated series.
+The Sun Imps are diminutive and mischievous creatures who appear in the final episode of the animated series.
 They were imprisoned inside an underground tomb after causing much havoc during the first Age of Magic, but earthquakes have exposed the tomb over time, prompting Merklynn to send the Visionaries to rebury it.
-However, Cindarr is tricked by his fellow Darkling Lord Lexor into releasing the creatures, which leads to a frantic attempt by both factions to recapture them.
+Cindarr is tricked by his fellow Darkling Lord Lexor into releasing the creatures, which leads to a frantic attempt by both factions to recapture them.